ravisuhag/portfolio/posts/loki.md

 }
 ```

-To test the resiliency of our stream cluster, we run chaos with different failure combinations.
-As an example

-- Broker failure and recovery with same broker id - with and without data disk loss.
+Loki conducted multiple failure scenarios, such as:

-- Broker failure and recovery with different broker id - with and without data disk loss.
+- **Broker Failures:** Tests with 10%-80% broker failures, with and without data loss.
-- Brokers failure ranging from 10% of the cluster to 80%.
-- Downtime simulation from 10m to 90m.
+- **Downtime Simulations:** Varied from 10 to 90 minutes.
-- 50 simulated consumers with different consumption and offset rates
-- 100 feeders with 10K RPM
+- **Load Testing:** Simulated 50 consumers at different consumption rates and offsets, plus 100 feeders at 10K RPM.
-- Mirror workers with batch size= 10 and linger.ms = 1

-Each simulation schema has its unique id used by the Loki run command to launch the experiment.
+- **Mirror Worker Variations:** Batch size set to 10, linger.ms set to 1.

+Each experiment’s unique ID allows engineers to execute, monitor, and assess each test independently.

-### Monitoring
+#### Monitoring and Reporting

-Loki monitors the state of the system over time during the experiment.
-In addition, it continuously monitors the deviation from steady-state and recovery time once the system recovers from downtime.

 ![](/img/loki_met.png)

-### Experiment report metadata

-For data streams, reports include detailed information like
+Throughout each simulation, Loki tracks deviations from the steady state, recovery times, and system behavior.
+Reporting includes key data points like:

-- Amount of time taken to reach stable state — full ISR, no leader skew, no broker skew
+- **Time to Stabilize:** Full ISR, no leader or broker skew.
-- Kafka produce time
+- **Producer Metrics:** Kafka produce time and throughput.
-- Consumer lag and status
+- **Consumer Lag:** Detailed lag analysis per consumer.
-- Producer state
-- Failure point for each subsystem in isolation
-- Any data loss
+- **Failure Points:** Identification of data loss and vulnerable subsystems.
-- Detailed metrics dashboard

-### Conclusion
+- **Comprehensive Metrics Dashboard:** Provides a centralized view of experiment outcomes.

+## Impact and Future Plans

-We started Loki to load-test new data infrastructure components and build confidence in our infrastructure.
-At the moment, we run Loki on new infra and performance replica.
-But soon enough, we will also use Loki to run chaos engineering on production infrastructure as well - this gives us the confidence to move quickly in a complex system.
-You can read more about our Data Infrastructure here.
+Since launching Loki, we’ve been able to rigorously test new data infrastructure components and gain confidence in the resilience of our systems.
+Currently, we use Loki on performance replicas, but our goal is to expand it to run chaos experiments in production environments, ensuring that we can deploy features confidently in complex, dynamic systems.

+Loki has become a cornerstone of Gojek’s infrastructure strategy, aligning engineering teams with best practices in resilience and proactive infrastructure management.
+By integrating chaos engineering directly into our workflow, Loki enables us to design systems that meet the demands of Gojek’s users every day.